Hold This While IP Productions

 The Understory: A Female Environmentalist in the Land of the Midnight Sun

-We recently wrapped a tour of Michelle Schuman's astonishing memoir, which we have optioned and are currently working on a turning into a screenplay.
+We have optioned Schuman's astonishing memoir, and are currently working on a turning into a screenplay.

 InThe Understory: A Female Environmentalist in the Land of the Midnight Sun, passion and peril are intertwined in this true tale of Michelle’s drive to make the natural world a better place; her greatest hindrance was not in physical challenges but in human adversaries.